 Medicare is a federal insurance plan.
 Medicare Part C combines the benefits of Part A and Part B, while Medicare Part D covers prescription drugs.

-Medicare Part C, also known as Medicare Advantage, became law in 1982, and its original name was Medicare+Choice.
-The United States Congress added Medicare Part D in 2003 to cover outpatient prescription medications.
+Medicare Part C, also known as Medicare Advantage, was originally called Medicare+Choice.
+The United States Congress later added Medicare Part D to cover outpatient prescription medications.

-Medicare pays private companies a specific amount of money per person, for which the companies bundle original Medicare benefits.
+For Part C, Medicare pays private companies a specific amount of money per person, and the companies bundle Original Medicare benefits.
 Many companies also include Medicare Part D in their Medicare Advantage plans.

-This article will discuss Medicare Part C and Part D, including their eligibility requirements, coverage, and costs.
+This article discusses Medicare Part C and Part D, including their eligibility requirements, coverage, and costs.

-All Medicare Part C plans must cover every benefit of original Medicare (parts A and B).
-Some policies offer more coverage, such as for vision, dental, and hearing care.
+All Medicare Part C (Advantage) plans must provide all the same benefits as Original Medicare (Parts A and B).
+Some policies even offer more coverage, such as for vision, dental, and hearing care.

 Most Medicare Advantage plans work as a private insurance plan, and the options include:

-Medicare usually sets the fee for both the provider and the individual enrollee.
+Medicare usually sets the fee for both the healthcare professional and the individual enrolled in the plan.
 For a PFFS plan, the insurance company sets these fees.

 Insurance companies must follow the Medicare rules, though each plan can have different rules for out-of-pocket costs and access to services.
 Insurance companies can also change the rules of Medicare Part C plans each year.

 Medicare Part D is an outpatient prescription drug plan that Medicare-approved private insurance companies offer.
-People can choose to enroll in a standalone Medicare Part D plan or bundle it with Medicare Part C.
+People can choose to enroll in a stand-alone Medicare Part D plan if they have Original Medicare or obtain it bundled with Medicare Part C.

-If a person reaches the “catastrophic coverage” amount, they pay 5% of the cost of prescriptions.
+If a person reaches the catastrophic coverage amount, they pay nothing for their covered prescriptions for the rest of the calendar year.
 This feature of the plan helps individuals with high out-of-pocket prescription expenses.
-In 2021, the out-of-pocket amount is $6,550.
+For 2024, the out-of-pocket spending to reach catastrophic coverage is $8,000.

 Medicare Part C and Part D offer different benefits to people eligible for Medicare.
 It is important that people consider the benefits they may need to cover their medical expenses.